silashansen/datascience-recruitment-challenges/the-SAAS-co/README.md

 ### Libraries

-Feel free to choose between Python 2 or Python 3.
+Feel free to choose the programming language of choice.

-You are allowed to use any standard Python libraries.
-Here's some inspiration for libraries to use:
+Here's some inspiration for Python libraries to use:

 - scikit-learn
 - numpy